shabtronic/LPC-Speech-Processor/README.md

 # LPC-Speech-Processor
 LPC algorithm in JSFX

+Linear Predictive Coding

 I recently bought a PO-35 speak - and it's soooo much fun, I decided to investigate how it processes it's speech.

 I found a video with the developer:

 [PO-35 Developer video](https://www.youtube.com/watch?v=D730KX75kHk&list=WL&index=1)

-and it turns out - they used LPC to record and compress the audio - and then fiddle with the resynthesis (fundemental OSC and formats) to get all the great whacky effect.
+and it turns out - they used LPC to record and compress the audio - and then fiddle with the resynthesis (fundemental OSC and formats) to get all the great whacky effects.

-so I decided to write my own in reaper - just for fun!
+so I decided to write my own in Reaper JSFX - just for fun!

 LPC is one of those damn "Skeleton" algorithms - i.e. not much info on the core parts of the alogrithm.
 So I spent a few days researching and came up with the following: